Snake Books

 (MCA Hogarth)

-This one doesn't really fit the requirements for the list, but I wanted to include it anyways.
+This one doesn't fit the requirements for the list, but I wanted to include it anyway.
 MCA Hogarth is my favorite author, and I think all her books, including Cantor for Pearls, deserve more recognition.

 Cantor is the 2nd book in a two part series called Twin Kingdoms.
-The first book, Thief of Songs, didn't interest me much, as it's largely a romance story.
+The first book, Thief of Songs, didn't interest me at all, as it's a straightforward romance story.
 But Cantor for Pearls did something different that immediately caught my attention.
-In this book, a society of people living along the coastline have formed a type of symbiotic relationship with sea serpents.
+In this book, a society of people living along the coastline have formed a symbiotic relationship with sea serpents.

-The bond between human and sea serpent in Cantor is downright fascinating to me.
-The two very different species in this book swim with each other, dive, and share various rituals and traditions, and all of this is done in a way that makes them feel like one big, wonderful family.
-It's one of my favorite settings in any of Jaguar's books, and that's saying a lot given how many excellent worlds she's created!
+The bond between human and sea serpent in Cantor is fascinating to me.
+These two very different species swim with each other, dive, and share various rituals and traditions, and all of this is done in a way that makes them feel like one big, wonderful family.
+It's one of my favorite settings in any of Jaguar's books, and that's saying a lot given all the excellent worlds she's created!

 The reason Cantor doesn't meets the requirements for this list is due to the book's human main characters: Amet and Always Falling.
-These two are interesting characters in their own right, and I like seeing how their relationship changes over the course of the story, but there are no chapters told from the perspectives of the sea serpents themselves.
-Despite being called "sea serpents", too, the appearance of these creatures treads the line between serpent and dragon.
-I may have put this book into the dragon category, if the species had been named anything different.
+These two are interesting characters in their own right, and I like seeing how their relationship changes over the course of the story.
+But there are no chapters told from the perspective of the sea serpents themselves.
+Despite being called "sea serpents", too, the appearance of these creatures treads the line right between serpent and dragon.
+I may have put this book into the dragon category if the species had been named anything else.

-If a society of people that have bonded with sea serpents sounds good to you, then I can highly recommend this book.
-Even if you're not particularly interested in Thief of Songs, I still consider it worth a read for the context it gives to Cantor for Pearls.
+If a society of people that have bonded with sea serpents sounds interesting to you, then I can highly recommend this book.
+Even if you're not invested in Thief of Songs, I still consider it worth a read for the context it gives to Cantor for Pearls.

 Length: 234 pages.